cyb-aa/windowsserverdocs.fr-fr/WindowsServerDocs/identity/ad-fs/development/ad-fs-on-behalf-of-authentication-in-windows-server.md

                 }
             });

-#### <a name="modifying-the-todolistcontroller"></a>Modification de la ToDoListController
+#### <a name="modifying-the-todolistcontroller"></a>Modification du ToDoListController

-Ajoutez la référence à System.Web.Extensions.
-Modifier les membres de classe en remplaçant le code ci-dessous
+Ajoutez une référence à System.
+Web. extensions.
+Modifiez les membres de classe en remplaçant le code ci-dessous

     //
     // The Client ID is used by the application to uniquely identify itself to Azure AD.